thegalluzz/webflow-template-remake/README.md

 I needed a quick template for some projects, as an "omage" to webflow I decided to remake their classic business template with Next.js (page router).

-Will add features if I need them, feel free to use it.
+Will add features if I need them.

 ---